rgrove/pie.gd/MAINTENANCE.md

 You'll be prompted for the Postgres password.

-This script uses `pg_dump` to produce a timestamped, compressed Postgres DB dump in the local `backups/postgres` directory.
+This script uses `pg_dump` to produce a timestamped, compressed Postgres DB dump and upload it to Backblaze B2 for safekeeping.

 More information on `pg_dump`: